DownHomeDigital Home subwoofers Best Wall Mounted Subwoofers Review

 Monoprice Fiber

 If you wish to make a wonderful home theatre and just a place to enjoy your favorite music, you need a decent wall mounted subwoofer.
-Monoprice Fibre is a nice option to consider.
+Monoprice Fiber is a nice option to consider.
 You will not have difficulties in installing it even by yourself.
 With this unit, you receive instruction on mounting the proper size of a hole.
 This model has a 10-inch driver with a power output of 300W.
 If you need a smaller passive in-wall subwoofer, Monoprice offers a range of models with the smallest of 5.25-inch drivers with 100W of power.
 Together with a passive subwoofer, you receive a cutout template.
 With it, you easily mark the wall and perform the cutting.
 Then, with just a screwdriver, you can properly place a speaker into the wall.

 Another side of this in-wall subwoofer that you will like is the reliability of the Monoprice Fiber.
 It is made from Aramid fiber, which is similar to DuPont Kevlar fiber products, which are ready to serve you for many years.
 It has minimum polymers, which means that there will be less sound distortion.
 Carbon materials also improve the depth of bass and sound quality.
 The front grille properly protects the subwoofer from dust.
 Moreover, it can be painted in your favorite colors without worries.